IIIF/api/source/api/presentation/2.0/index.md

 {"see_also" : {"@id":"http://www.example.org/descriptions/book1.xml"}}
 {% endhighlight %}

-Any of the descriptive fields, such as description or attribution, _MAY_ be repeated.
+Most of the properties _MAY_ be repeated.
 This is done by giving a list of values, rather than a single string.

 {% highlight json %}
 {